codebounty/codebounty/readme.md

         testnet=1
         server=1

 	Check out [Bitcoin.org](http://bitcoin.org/en/download) for the 	Bitcoin binaries, and check out the [Bitcoin wiki](https://	en.bitcoin.it/wiki/Data_directory) for information on how to find 	your bitcoin.conf file.

 	To install bitcoind on mac: `sudo port install bitcoin`

 6. For testing you will also need [selenium server](http://docs.seleniumhq.org/download/) and make sure [chromedriver](https://code.google.com/p/chromedriver/downloads/list) is in your PATH.

 ###Run Project

-1. Start meteor project (this will also install meteorite packages)

-		mrt --settings settings.json

-2. Start the https web server for the github.js file in another terminal**

-		cd codebounty/tools
-		node web-server.js

-3. Start bitcoind

-        ./bitcoind -daemon
+        grunt server

-4. If you are trying to test out the images use some form of tunnel like [forward](https://forwardhq.com/) or [localtunnel (free)](https://github.com/progrium/localtunnel#localtunnel-v2-beta) then update the ROOT_URL in settings.json
+If you are trying to test out the images use some form of tunnel like [forward](https://forwardhq.com/) or [localtunnel (free)](https://github.com/progrium/localtunnel#localtunnel-v2-beta) then update the ROOT_URL in settings.json

 ###Run Tests